RifatXia/tensorstore/llama-work/cluster/final_report.md

 | **RAM** | 16GB DDR4 |
 | **Storage** | 1TB NVMe SSD |

 Each checkpointing operation was performed three times, and the mean, standard deviation, minimum, and maximum values were recorded to account for system variability.
-Cache clearing was performed between runs on local systems to ensure accurate timing measurements, though this was disabled on cluster systems where sudo access was unavailable.
+This statistical approach ensures reliable performance measurements by capturing variance across multiple runs.
+The results JSON files include all individual run times along with computed statistics (mean, std, min, max) for comprehensive analysis.

+**Cache Clearing Protocol:** To ensure accurate timing measurements, system caches were cleared between runs using `sync` and `echo 3 > /proc/sys/vm/drop_caches` on Linux systems.
+This drops the page cache, dentries, and inodes, preventing cached data from artificially inflating performance.
+GPU caches were also cleared using `torch.cuda.empty_cache()` and `torch.cuda.synchronize()` when running on CUDA devices.
+Cache clearing was disabled on cluster systems where sudo access was unavailable, which may introduce some measurement variance due to filesystem caching effects.

+**Model Loading and Memory Management:** Models are loaded using Hugging Face's `AutoModelForCausalLM.from_pretrained()` with several key parameters: `dtype` specifies the precision (float16, float32, or bfloat16), `low_cpu_mem_usage=True` minimizes CPU memory during loading, `local_files_only=True` prevents internet access on compute nodes (critical for cluster environments), and `trust_remote_code=True` allows models with custom architecture code (required for Qwen models).
+An automatic dtype detection mechanism reads the model's `config.json` from the Hugging Face cache to determine the native precision, defaulting to float16 if unspecified.

-**Model Loading and Memory Management:** During the experiments, models are primarily loaded onto the GPU for inference and checkpoint operations.
+During the experiments, models are primarily loaded onto the GPU for inference and checkpoint operations.
 However, with the limited 4GB GPU memory available on the NVIDIA GeForce GTX 1650, larger models cannot fit entirely in GPU memory.
 The Hugging Face Transformers library's `device_map="auto"` parameter enables automatic memory management, where PyTorch intelligently offloads model layers to CPU RAM or even disk storage when GPU memory is insufficient.
 This offloading mechanism partitions the model across available memory hierarchies, keeping the most frequently accessed layers on the GPU while moving less critical components to slower storage tiers.
 For the 7B models (approximately 14GB in float16), significant portions reside in CPU memory during loading, with only the active layers being transferred to GPU memory during forward passes.
 This automatic offloading is essential for running models that exceed available GPU memory but introduces additional data transfer overhead during model operations.

 ### TensorStore Configuration Details